UdSAES/designetz_schemata/README.md

 ![](https://github.com/UdSAES/designetz_schemata/blob/master/resources/logos_uds_aes_designetz_bmwi.png)

 __You currently checked out the branch `dev`, which is used for working on new releases.
-Schemata that only exist on this branch are not stable yet!.__
+Schemata that only exist on this branch are not stable yet!__

 ## Why this Repository?
 The specification of the format and content of messages exchanged when interacting with a service constitute an important part of the service description.
 In order to avoid duplicate work, ensure consistency/interoperability and follow the evolution of the respective specifications with confidence, the possibility to split an OpenAPI-description across several files shall be leveraged.